ManyPrimates/manyprimates.github.io/ethics.md

 - In captive settings, lifetime care is provided for primates at the facility, unless animals are rehabilitated to the wild or transferred to another facility.
 - Participation in ManyPrimates studies at the facility is not elicited by depriving animals of food and/or water.

-Some ManyPrimates projects have additional ethical regulations.
+Some ManyPrimates studies have additional ethical regulations.
 In this case, ethical questions about participations are handled by a dedicated ethics committee.
 Ethics committees always include representatives for the different data collection settings (field site, sanctuary, university, zoo) but may include different people for different studies.

 *April 4, 2019*